JamesSmaldon/vim-config/files/vimtips.md

  * Find 3rd occurrance of word under cursor: 3*
  * Put cursor at end of next "hello" /hello/e

+# Working with Code
+ * diB - Delete all text between brackets.

 # Cutting and Pasting
 ## Pasting text into the command buffer
 Yank the text you want to copy, then enter command mode and type: